This course is for international students who want to pursue academic studies in health sciences.

 - critical thinking and problem solving.

-Emphasis will be placed on working independently and as a team member, self-directed learning, and building confidence.
+Emphasis will be placed on working independently and as a team member, self-directed study, and building confidence.
+Students will also receive support and specific preparation for external English language proficiency tests and each student will receive a free IELTS test.

 1 year full-time.